 The mentorship programmes are presented in both Afrikaans and English.

 International applications are welcome; however, only domestic travel costs are covered by the Foundation.
+International writers are responsible for applying for their visas on time if their application is approved.

 Brussels to Karoo